vitarb/valkey_agentic_demo/README.md

 make dev
 ```

+The base image installs a CPU build of PyTorch.
+To enable CUDA support
+during the build, pass `--build-arg USE_CUDA=1` when invoking Docker
+Compose, e.g. `docker compose build --build-arg USE_CUDA=1`.

 This will build the containers, generate a small dataset and launch the services defined in `docker-compose.yml`.
 When the stack is up you can explore:

 * **Grafana** dashboards at <http://localhost:3000>